Space 220 Review - Dinner With A View

 Zoe got Mission Macaroni.
 Just about the only bad part of being a vegetarian at Disney World is that the kids’ menus tend to be limited (this can be true for non-vegetarians, too, FWIW).
 In any case, there were no complaints about the macaroni.

-Overall, $29 for Zoe to have macaroni and a scoop of gelato isn’t the worst value we’ve had for meals at Disney (we have some price comparisons below).
-If there was a shortcoming in value, it probably came from the fact that Zoe—3 years old—is sized much more for the standard quick service macaroni you’d get around WDW than for the full table service portion.
+Overall, $35 for Zoe to have macaroni and a dessert isn’t the worst value we’ve had for meals at Disney (we have some price comparisons below).
+If there was a shortcoming in value, it probably came from the fact that Zoe—4 years old—is sized much more for the standard quick service macaroni (cheaper) you’d get around WDW than for the full table service portion.
 This is just true of all table service pricing, though.

 The final thing I want to note about our meal time was that service was excellent.
 We always felt attended to by both our server and by the rest of the staff.